Quramy/tsuquyomi/README.md

 # Tsuquyomi

-Tsuquyomi is a Vim plugin for TypeScript developers.
+Tsuquyomi is a Vim plugin for TypeScript.

 ## Features